Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Prior Work

-Search methods evaluate the mixed-precision quantized networks' performance and use it to guide the optimization process.
-HAQ \cite{Wang2019HAQHA} and AutoQ \cite{Lou2020AutoQAK} use Reinforcement Learning (RL), where all possible bit-width assignments of layers are treated as the action space and the MPQ performance is interpreted as the reward.
-Other search methods, such as MPQDNAS \cite{Wu2018MixedPQ} and SPOS \cite{Guo2020SinglePO}, apply Neural Architecture Search (NAS) to make MPQ a differentiable search process.
+\textbf{Search-based methods:} These methods evaluate the performance of mixed-precision quantized networks and use it to guide a search process.
+HAQ~\citep{Wang2019HAQHA} and AutoQ~\citep{Lou2020AutoQAK} use Reinforcement Learning (RL), where all possible bit-width assignments of layers form the action space and the MPQ performance acts as the reward.
+Other search methods, such as MPQDNAS~\citep{Wu2018MixedPQ} and SPOS~\citep{Guo2020SinglePO}, apply Neural Architecture Search (NAS) to make MPQ a differentiable search process.
 The advantage of these methods is that they make decisions based on explicit evaluation of the quantized model's loss.
-However, they are computationally demanding, usually taking hundreds or even thousands of GPU-hours to complete \cite{Tang2022MixedPrecisionNN}.
+However, they are computationally demanding, usually taking hundreds or even thousands of GPU-hours to complete~\citep{Tang2022MixedPrecisionNN}.
+Moreover, because each search is tied to a fixed set of constraints, when requirements change, new search processes need to be launched from scratch for search-based methods.